 Fermented Honey Garlic

-- 1 cup whole garlic cloves slightly crushed
+- 1 cup whole garlic cloves peeled and slightly crushed

 - 1 cup raw honey or more, as needed to cover garlic